baseapp/wpoven_imageoptim/source/README.txt

 Download the Plugin:

-- To get the latest version of WPOven SMTP Suresend, you can either:
+- To get the latest version of WPOven Image Optimization, you can either:
 - [Visit WPOven's website](https://www.wpoven.com/plugins/wpoven-image-optimization) to learn more about the plugin.

 Upload the Plugin: